Categories: Women's Health

-Pregnancy is a wonderful period in a girl’s life.
+Pregnancy is a wonderful time in a woman’s life.
 She is preparing to become a mother.
-At the ultrasound, she sees her baby for the first time.
-Then she feels the first stirring.
-But there may be intestinal problems during pregnancy – some unpleasant surprises: constipation, heartburn and diarrhea.
-This also applies to those girls who have not had such problems.
+In the ultrasound scan, she sees her baby for the first time.
+Then she feels the first movements.
+However, intestinal problems can arise during pregnancy – some unpleasant surprises: constipation, heartburn, and diarrhea.
+This also applies to those women who have not had such problems before.

 Constipation

-1. Atonic occurs due to a weakening of the tone of the smooth muscles of the intestine.
-This form is characterized by loss of appetite, apathy, bloating, nausea, heaviness, dull pulling pain, flatulence, weakness and mushy stools.
+1. Atonic constipation arises due to a weakened tone of the smooth muscles of the intestine.
+This form is characterized by loss of appetite, apathy, bloating, nausea, heaviness, dull pulling pain, flatulence, weakness, and mushy stools.

-2. Spastic develops due to spasm of the intestinal wall.
+2. Spastic constipation develops due to intestinal wall spasms.
 Food moves more slowly through the gastrointestinal tract.
-This form of constipation is characterized by bloating, aching pain, loss of appetite, and irritability.
-Stools are hard and difficult to pass.
+This form of constipation is characterized by bloating, aching pain, loss of appetite, irritability.
+Stools are dense and difficult to pass.

-Products should be selected depending on the type of constipation.
+Products should be chosen based on the type of constipation.

-What to eat when pregnant women are constipated?
+What to eat for pregnant women with constipation?

-• Fiber-rich foods that improve the formation of feces and promote its excretion: bran, rye bread, berries, fruits and vegetables.
-Beans, spinach, peas and grapes increase the chance of gas.
+• Fiber-rich food that improves stool formation and facilitates its elimination: bran, rye bread, berries, fruits, and vegetables.
+Beans, spinach, peas, and grapes increase the chance of gas formation.
 This leads to discomfort and pain.

 • A few tablespoons of bran.
-Beforehand they should be steeped in boiling water.
+They need to be scalded with boiling water beforehand.

 • Water and other drinks.
-It is better to drink chilled.
-This will speed up the movements of peristalsis, and shorten the time of emptying.
+It’s better to drink them chilled.
+This will speed up peristaltic movements and shorten evacuation time.

 • Vegetable oils (15-30 ml on an empty stomach).

-• Categorically no food that can cause mechanical irritation.
-Foods that are rich in fiber, are also prohibited.
-It may worsen the pain.
+• Absolutely avoid food that can cause mechanical irritation.
+Foods high in fiber are also off-limits as they can increase pain.

-• Vegetables: lettuce, carrots, tomato, pumpkin, cauliflower and white cabbage.
+• Vegetables: lettuce, carrots, tomatoes, pumpkin, cauliflower, and white cabbage.

 • Chicken eggs, preferably soft-boiled (no more than 1 per day).